 “I don’t want him on the same field as the Milkmaids,” she says.

 “He will be tonight,” I say.
 “And he’ll still be a kicker, which means the other team isn’t allowed to touch him.
-So I fail to see what the problem is.”
+I fail to see what the problem is.”

 “If the Milkmaids read the team roster and make the connection that Dexter is my son, then they’ll go out of their way to touch him.”